DataDog/datadog-static-analyzer-github-action/README.md

 ## Inputs

 You can set the following parameters for Static Analysis.

+**Note:** Diff-Aware scanning only scans the files modified by a commit when analyzing feature branches.
+Diff-aware is enabled by default.
+If you want to disable diff-aware scanning, set the GitHub action diff_aware parameter to false.

 | Name         | Description                                                                                                                | Required | Default         |
 |--------------|----------------------------------------------------------------------------------------------------------------------------|----------|-----------------|